• Features

 5. Grammarly

-It addresses the customer in a friendly way and shows appreciation for their loyalty.
-The email informs the reader of their subscription renewal and also includes some of the benefits of that subscription.
-This increases the chances of renewing.
+It speaks to the customer in a warm tone and expresses gratitude for their continued support.
+The email notifies the recipient about the renewal of their subscription and highlights some advantages of that subscription, which naturally enhances the chances of renewal.

 reminder emails: grammarly's subscription renewal email, letting the user know when their subscription will automatically renew and for how much